Treatment for Psychosis

 Negative Systems: Negative symptoms refer to reduction or absence of normal features, such as lack of motivation, diminished emotional expression, impaired cognition, or reduced self-care behaviors.
 These symptoms are associated with more severe disability.

-Other symptoms that may occur with psychotic disorders include mood changes, sleep problems, erratic behavior, self-harm behaviors, and suicidal ideation and behavior.
-People with psychotic disorders can sometimes display threatening or violent behavior, but this is not typical, and occurs in only about 3% of people with psychotic disorders.
-Command hallucinations, which are auditory hallucinations of voices telling the person to harm others, and co-occurring mood, personality, or substance use disorders significantly increase the risk for violent behavior.
+Other symptoms that may occur with Psychotic Disorders include mood changes, sleep problems, erratic behavior, self-harm behaviors, and suicidal ideation and behavior.
+People with Psychotic Disorders can sometimes display threatening or violent behavior, but this is not typical, and occurs in only about 3% of people with Psychotic Disorders.
+Command hallucinations, which are auditory hallucinations of voices telling the person to harm others, and co-occurring Mood Disorders, Personality Disorders, or Substance Use Disorders significantly increase the risk for violent behavior.

 • Schizophrenia: Psychotic symptoms lasting at least 6 months with functional decline

-Medications for psychotic disorders can take time to work and often have side effects, so patients may stop taking them prematurely.
-Friends and family members can be essential in encouraging people with psychotic disorders to get treatment and follow their treatment regimen.
-If people with psychotic disorders are able to obtain treatment and remain adherent to their treatment regimen, treatment can be very effective.
+Medications for Psychotic Disorders can take time to work and often have side effects, so patients may stop taking them prematurely.
+Friends and family members can be essential in encouraging people with Psychotic Disorders to get treatment and supporting them in following their treatment regimen.
+If people with Psychotic Disorders are able to obtain treatment and remain adherent to their treatment regimen, treatment can be very effective.

 Sources: